omahs/imx-docs/docs/main/guides/user-registration.md

 ![User Registration](/img/user-registration.png 'User Registration')

-The generated private key is then passed through an efficient grinding method to enforce distribution within Stark's elliptic curve domain.
+The generated private key is then passed through an efficient grinding method to enforce distribution within STARK's elliptic curve domain.
 The generated key pair is what you'll be using on a day-to-day basis to interact with any Immutable X functionality.

 :::warning Do not sign on any other platform
 Signing the security string will expose the seed phrase for your Immutable X key so you must ensure that you **do not** sign the string on any other platform